Taziwa/Daybook/README.md

 # Daybook

-A small full-stack task manager.
+A small fullstack task manager.
 Create an account, log in, and manage a personal to-do list that's saved in a real database.
-Built as a first "complete" full-stack project — every piece a proper web app needs, nothing it doesn't.

 **What it demonstrates:**
 - A REST API (Node.js + Express) with real routes and controllers